sthudium25/CIS5190-AmazonFoodReviews/README.md

 ### Data Files
 In the folder titled ``data`` the following files can be found:
 1. ``Model_results.csv``: Summary of main models metrics.
-2. `embed_matrix.csv`: Embedding matrix trained using word2vec used in LSTM model.
-3. `Reviews.zip`: Contains the raw data